Forex Education

 Not really “orders,” Stops on the way are simply ways to stop moving or “trailing” (trailing stop orders).
 Trailing stops can be viewed as exit strategies.

-It works like this: You bought as well, as now your entire statement is in black.
+It works like this: You also bought as your entire statement is now black.
 What could you possibly have a look at?
 There is no need to remove this.
-So, if the market goes down, It can be moved up to avoid losing any money.
-As the price rises, you’ll be able to “trial” your healthy cash flow to ensure that you don’t lose out.
+So, if the market goes down, It can be moved up to avoid losing money.
+As the price rises, you can “trial” your healthy cash flow to ensure you don’t lose out.

 How to set trailing stop loss in TD Ameritrade desktop?